AndreaRene/AndreaRene/README.md

 ### But what do you do?

 Yes, ok.
-Here's a fun list of languages, frameworks, etc.:
+Here's a fun list of languages, frameworks, etc. for your perusal:

 <div>
     <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/html5/html5-plain-wordmark.svg" width="50"/>